 - Education Section

 You may want to rethink if you think the education section should strictly contain your educational affiliations and certificates.
-It is professional and practical to list side projects under the education section.
+It is professional and practical to list projects under the education section.

 The best approach to mentioning them under this section is to list them with the degree and university.